-Low-Cost and Free Drug Rehab Centers in Richmond
+Are There Low-Cost and Free Drug Rehab Centers in Richmond?

 State-funded drug and alcohol rehabs in Richmond receive funding from the State of Virginia and may also receive funding through federal grants.
 These subsidies allow such facilities to provide evidence-based addiction treatment at little to no cost for low-income persons, homeless individuals, and other eligible persons in need.